QueensGambit/CrazyAra/DeepCrazyhouse/src/training/README.md

 * <https://jupyter.org/install.html>

 Jupyter notebooks are displayed in a web-browser and can be launched with `jupyter notebook` from the command line.
-After a successfull training run you can export the outputs as a html-file:  `File->Download as->Html(.html)`.
+After a successful training run you can export the outputs as a html-file:  `File->Download as->Html(.html)`.

 ### Tensorboard
 The [tensorboard](https://github.com/tensorflow/tensorboard) log files will be exported in `./logs` which can be viewed with tensorboard during training.